 What is a literature review in a dissertation?
 This is a question that often intrigues and confuses doctoral learners.

-For some, the literature review is interpreted to be a short summary of articles read or a synopsis of readings in the field.
+For some, the literature review is interpreted to be a short summary of articles read or synopsis of readings in the field.
 While this might be a part of the process, it is not a complete literature review.

 A well-written literature review is pivotal to the writing of a solid dissertation.
 It provides a comprehensive, coherent overview of significant literature on a specific scholarly topic.
-This entails review of scholarly, peer-reviewed articles, books, abstracts, reviews, dissertations, websites and other resources to formulate a critical analysis of the information compiled.
+This entails the review of scholarly, peer-reviewed articles, books, abstracts, reviews, dissertations, websites, and other resources to formulate a critical analysis of the information compiled.

 Included in this analysis is a brief historical description of a topic, isolation of a theory/conceptual framework and a well-written critical evaluation of the work.
 Reviewing the literature brings the general idea for future research into focus, thereby making the gap in scholarly literature clearer.